noahehall/theBookOfNoah/aws_dynamodb.md

     + Items: group of attributes that are distinct from other items, i.e. a row, records, or tuples
       - attributes: fundamental data element, i.e. a column
         + primary key: two kinds:
-          - dynamodb uses the partition key's value as input to an internal has function, the output from the hash function dtermines the partition where the item is stored
+          - dynamodb uses the partition key's value as input to an internal hash function, the output from the hash function determines the partition where the item is stored
           1. partition/hash key: composed of only one attribute.
             - no two items can have the same partition key
           2. partition/hash and sort/range key: i.e. composite key